awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 The following are the supported options for a DHCP options set, and the value that is provided in the default DHCP options set for your VPC\.
 You can specify only the options that you need in your DHCP options set\.
 For more information about the options, see [RFC 2132](https://tools.ietf.org/html/rfc2132)\.

 **domain\-name\-servers**
 The IP addresses of up to four domain name servers, or [AmazonProvidedDNS](#AmazonDNS)\.
-If specifying more than one domain name server, separate them with commas\.
-Although you can specify up to four domain name servers, some operating systems may impose lower limits\.
+To specify more than one domain name server, separate them with commas\.
+Although you can specify up to four domain name servers, some operating systems might impose lower limits\.
-To use this option, set it to either AmazonProvidedDNS, or to custom domain name servers\.
-If you set this option to both, the result might cause unexpected behavior\.
+To use this option, set it to either AmazonProvidedDNS or custom domain name servers\.
+Using both might cause unexpected behavior\.
 Default DHCP options set: AmazonProvidedDNS

 **domain\-name**
-The domain name for your instances\.
-You can specify a custom domain name \(for example, `example.com`\)\.
-This value is used to complete unqualified DNS hostnames\.
-For more information about DNS hostnames and DNS support in your VPC, see [Using DNS with your VPC](vpc-dns.md)\.
-When you use a custom domain name, you only need to specify a custom domain\-name server if the custom domain is hosted on customer\-managed DNS servers\. you use Amazon Route 53 private hosted zone associated with the same VPC, then you can use [AmazonProvidedDNS](#AmazonDNS)\.
+The custom domain name for your instances\.
+If you are not using AmazonProvidedDNS, your custom domain name servers must resolve the hostname as appropriate\.
+If you use a Amazon Route 53 private hosted zone, you can use AmazonProvidedDNS\.
+For more information, see [DNS support for your VPC](vpc-dns.md)\.
 Some Linux operating systems accept multiple domain names separated by spaces\.
 However, other Linux operating systems and Windows treat the value as a single domain, which results in unexpected behavior\.
-If your DHCP options set is associated with a VPC that has instances with multiple operating systems, specify only one domain name\.
+If your DHCP options set is associated with a VPC that contains instances that are not all running the same operating systems, specify only one domain name\.
 Default DHCP options set: For `us-east-1`, the value is `ec2.internal`\.
 For other Regions, the value is *region*\.compute\.internal \(for example, `ap-northeast-1.compute.internal`\)\.
 To use the default values, set `domain-name-servers` to AmazonProvidedDNS\.

 **ntp\-servers**